kodpe/mkup/README.md

 #### usage
 ```
 mkup
-# update a makefile in your current folder
+# Update or create a makefile in your current folder.
 ```
 ```
 mkup [DIRECTORY]
-# otherwise you can specify a relative directory path
+# Otherwise you can specify a relative directory path,
-# default source directory is 'DIRECTORY/src'
+# the default source directory is 'DIRECTORY/src'
 ```

 #### options
 ```
 mkup  -s, --source-dir <src_dir> [DIRECTORY]
-# Specify the source directory, subfolders allowed
+# Specify the source directory, subfolders allowed.
 ```
 ```
 mkup --default-source-dir <src_dir>